tudelft3d/AdTree/README.md

 After obtaining the executable, AdTree can be run in three modes, which can be selected based on arguments.
   - GUI mode that provides a user interface with menus.
-You can double click to run the app or from the command using `./AdTree`.
+You can double-click to run the app or from the command using `./AdTree`.

   - Single processing mode (i.e., processing a single point cloud file) from the command line using